 Working with Dave Hilliard from Wolverton Works, Phil Marsh has donated £1000 from the anniversary book to the World War One War Memorial fund.
 Dave has raised several thousands of pounds working tirelessly towards the project completion.

-This will commemorate each of the 213 Wolverton Works men who gave their lives in this conflict.
+This commemorates each of the 213 Wolverton Works men who gave their lives in this conflict.
 For some reason, the LNWR did not erect a War memorial to them. and we resolved to rectify this omission.

-Dave Hilliard, supported by Knorr-Bremse, has raised the required amount and the memorial stone will be unveiled once Planning Consent has been obtained.
-But curiously Knorr-Bremse and St Modwen will not respond to questions about the project.
-Local MP Mark Lancaster has tried to get things moving without success.
+Dave Hilliard, supported by Knorr-Bremse, raised the required amount and the memorial (above left) remains to be unveiled being actively blocked by St Modwen who do not respond to questions about the project.

 Interested in the Royal Train?
 Visit; www.royaltrain.co.uk Visit the Milton Keynes Miniature Railway at Caldecotte Lake here - www.caldecotteminiaturerailway.co.uk

 This has spurred Mike Boyd to take direct and public action and has diaplayed a full sized replica of the Memorial in the Square at Wolverton with the following inscription:

 This is a reproduction of a marble memorial.
 It was created several years ago following research by David Hilliard, a training manager at the Works, with support from Knorr-Bremse RailServices.